Munazar-99/Dish-Dash/README.md

 # Platforms Supported

-## To run Web:
+## To run on  Web:
 1. npm i
 2. npm start
 3. press w

-## To run IOS
+## To run on IOS
-1. Download Expo-go on your device
+1. Download Expo-go on your phone
 2. npm i
 3. npm start
 4. Scan the QR code in the terminal with your camera

-## To run Android
+## To run on Android
-1. Download Expo-go on your device
+1. Download Expo-go on your phone
 2. npm i
 3. npm start
 4. Scan the QR code with Expo-go